 Lists of financial institutions

-The ECB maintains lists of the following four groups of institutions, based on information provided regularly by all members of the ESCB:
+The ECB maintains lists of the following groups of institutions, based on information provided regularly by all members of the European System of Central Banks (ESCB).

-- central banks, i.e. national central banks of the EU Member States and the European Central Bank;
+- central banks (S121), i.e. the national central banks of the EU Member States and the European Central Bank;

-1. principally engaged in financial intermediation and whose business is to receive deposits and/or close substitutes for deposits from institutional units, not only from MFIs and for their own account, at least in economic terms, to grant loans and/or make investments in securities, or
+- financial intermediaries other than credit institutions whose business is to receive deposits and/or close substitutes for deposits from institutional units (including from non-MFIs) and to grant loans and/or make investments in securities on their own account;

-2. electronic money institutions, as defined in Article 2(1) and (2) of Directive 2009/110/EC, that are principally engaged in financial intermediation in the form of issuing electronic money;
+- electronic money institutions, as defined in Article 2(1) of Directive 2009/110/EC, that are principally engaged in financial intermediation in the form of issuing electronic money;

-In accordance with Regulation ECB/2013/33, the ECB maintains and regularly updates a list of MFIs.
-(For the complete legal framework, see the link on the right-hand side.)
-The list of MFIs is drawn up and published:
+In accordance with Regulation ECB/2021/2, the ECB maintains and regularly updates a list of MFIs.
+This list:

-- to facilitate the monitoring and production of a comprehensive and consistent balance sheet of the money-creating sector in the single currency area on the basis of an MFI population corresponding to sectors S121, S122 and S123 of the European System of Accounts 2010 (ESA 2010);
+- facilitates the monitoring and production of a comprehensive and consistent balance sheet of the money-creating sector in the euro area on the basis of an MFI population corresponding to sectors S121, S122 and S123 of the European System of Accounts 2010 (ESA 2010);

-- to ensure that the statistical reporting population is complete and homogeneous;
+- ensures that the statistical reporting population is complete and homogeneous;

-- to provide for the production of a comprehensive and consistent list of those MFIs subject to – or exempt from – the Eurosystem‘s minimum reserve requirements;
+- supports the production of comprehensive and consistent lists of credit institutions subject to the Eurosystem’s minimum reserve requirements and counterparties eligible for Eurosystem operations.

 "Investment funds" (IFs) are collective investment undertakings that: i) invest in financial and non-financial assets, within the meaning of the European system of national and regional accounts in the Community (ESA 95), to the extent that the objective is to invest capital raised from the public; and ii) are set up under Community or national law.